nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 3. Our maintenance team will always welcome outside contributions towards this goal.

-4. Please use an issue to communicate about this work.
+4. Please use a [GitHub Issue](https://github.com/nsidc/earthaccess/issues) to communicate about this work.

 ## Migration guides